Piano Sonata No. 29 (Beethoven)

-Ludwig van Beethoven's Piano Sonata No. 29 in B♭ major, Op.
-106 (known as the Große Sonate für das Hammerklavier, or more simply as the Hammerklavier) is a piano sonata that is widely viewed as one of the most important works of the composer's third period and among the greatest piano sonatas of all time.
-Completed in 1818, it is often considered to be Beethoven's most technically challenging piano composition and one of the most demanding solo works in the classical piano repertoire.

-The first documented public performance was in 1836 by Franz Liszt in the Salle Erard in Paris.
+The Piano Sonata No. 29 in B♭ major, Op.
+106 (known as the Große Sonate für das Hammerklavier, or more simply as the Hammerklavier) by Ludwig van Beethoven was composed in 1817 and published in 1818.
+The sonata is widely viewed as one of the most important works of the composer's third period and a pivotal work between his third and late period.
+It is also considered to be Beethoven's most technically challenging piano composition and one of the most demanding solo works in the classical piano repertoire.
+The first documented public performance was in 1836 by Franz Liszt in the Salle Érard in Paris to an enthusiastic review by Hector Berlioz.

-Composition

-Dedicated to his patron, the Archduke Rudolf, the sonata was written primarily from the summer of 1817 to the late autumn of 1818, towards the end of a fallow period in Beethoven's compositional career.
-It represents the spectacular emergence of many of the themes that were to recur in Beethoven's late period: the reinvention of traditional forms, such as sonata form; a brusque humour; and a return to pre-classical compositional traditions, including an exploration of modal harmony and reinventions of the fugue within classical forms.